 Desert Hope remains open and committed to serving the millions of individuals struggling with addiction, while enforcing safety and prevention as a top priority in regard to COVID-19 (aka Coronavirus).
 Amidst the global health crisis, Desert Hope is strictly following the Centers for Disease Control and Prevention and World Health Organization’s recommendations and taking as many proactive actions as possible to protect our current and future patients and staff.

-Call our hotline any time at 1-888-685-5770 if you have any questions about addiction treatment in Nevada.
+Call our hotline any time at 1-888-685-5770 or get a text if you have any questions about addiction treatment in Nevada.
 We understand that those struggling with substance use disorders are at high risk of both COVID-19 and the dangerous effects of substance use.
 More than ever, we are equipped and proud to serve our patients.

 To find other programs in the state, the Substance Abuse and Mental Health Services Administration (SAMHSA) offers a full list of Nevada rehabilitation facilities.